una/una.github.io/_posts/blog/2015-05-03-sass-pixel-art.md

 ![](../images/posts/pixel-art/fixed-pos.png)

+<div class="caption">You can play with the gist <a href="http://sassmeister.com/gist/0b58be44ea6d6b689c27">here</a></div>

 ## Sass Data Type Functions

 As an Almost-Turing-Complete-Programming-Language, the organizational structures and data types that Sass provides us with are pretty darn powerful.
 These include *maps*, which you can nest, and *lists*, which you can use within *maps*.
 Sass also inherently provides us with a really nice set of functions to access and manipulate items from such structures.
-Here are just a few, as sourced from the [SassScript docs](http://sass-lang.com/documentation/Sass/Script/Functions.html):
+Let's start by looking at list functions, as sourced from the [SassScript docs](http://sass-lang.com/documentation/Sass/Script/Functions.html):

 ### List Functions: